thimotei/cCFRDiamondPrincess/README.md

 ## Abstract

-Adjusting for delay from confirmation-to-death, we estimated case and infection fatality ratios (CFR, IFR) for COVID-19 on the Diamond Princess ship as 1.2% (0.38–2.7%) and 2.3% (0.75%–5.3%).
+Adjusting for delay from confirmation-to-death, we estimated case and infection fatality ratios (IFR, CFR) for COVID-19 on the Diamond Princess ship as 1.2% (0.38–2.7%) and 2.3% (0.75%–5.3%).
 Comparing deaths onboard with expected deaths based on naive CFR estimates using China data, we estimate IFR and CFR in China to be 0.5% (95% CI: 0.2–1.2%) and 1.1% (95% CI: 0.3–2.4%) respectively.

 ## Main text